-Our audit approach

-Overview

-Materiality Overall Company's materiality: 3,000,000 thousand Tenge, which represents 0.49 % of the carrying amount of the Company's total assets.
-Key audit matters Impairment of investments in the subsidiaries
+Our audit approach Overview Materiality Overall Company's materiality: Tenge 3,000,000 thousand, which represents approximately 0.49 % of the carrying amount of the Company's total assets.
+Key audit matters Impairment of investments in subsidiaries and associates

 As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the separate financial statements.
 In particular, we considered where management made subjective judgements; for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
 As in all of our audits, we also addressed the risk of management override of internal controls including, among other matters, consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.